korkesh/Dream-Catchers/README.md

 toggling a slide option on the player character.

 While in game you can press x+c to toggle between the two camera types (A free-cam and smart-cam).

+<b>Alpha Intructions:</b>
+NOTE: The Alpha submission build can be found on the Alpha_Final Branch.